This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Asanas are specific postures held for a period of time and designed to prepare the body with strength and clarity for meditation.
+Asanas are specific poses held for a period of time and designed to prepare the body with strength and clarity for meditation.
 While these are the original and authentic purposes of the asanas, in modern practice, they provide several health benefits, both physical and mental.

-Some of the general benefits that have been proven through studies of people practicing yoga, primarily hatha yoga, include weight loss and better eating habits.[2]
 Not all forms of yoga are strenuous or intense, like Ashtanga or Power Yoga.
 But all can help stimulate metabolism while assisting with weight loss and weight management.

 The mindfulness practiced during yoga also helps people eat more mindfully, consuming smaller portions and making better choices.
-Other important and proven benefits of yoga are overall better physical fitness, improved cardiovascular health, and lower blood pressure.
+Other important and proven benefits of yoga are better physical fitness, improved cardiovascular health, and lower blood pressure.

-Potential Benefits of Yoga for Children with Cerebral Palsy
+Benefits of Yoga for Children with Cerebral Palsy

 Physical therapy is already a well-known and effective type of therapy to help children with cerebral palsy strengthen their muscles, improve balance, gain mobility, and get other benefits that improve symptoms.
 Yoga can be used similarly, often modified for an individual’s needs or limitations, to help children see benefits.